REPORTING SEABIRD MORTALITIES TO ADRIFT LAB

 Here are a few explanatory sentences from the paper we published in 2021 (link above): "Ocean temperatures are rising due to climate change, and extreme events such as marine heatwaves are increasing in frequency, subsequently influencing the abundances of marine predators and their prey.
 Marine heatwaves, along with a broad spectrum of additional threats, are causing many seabird populations to decline.
 Most of these threats are synergistic or cumulative, and virtually all are increasing in their frequencies and intensities.
 Although storms and strong winds may increase the likelihood of birds washing up, the cause is most likely related to a shortage of food reducing the bird’s condition.
 Anomalous oceanic conditions and climatic phenomenon, such as El Niño-Southern Oscillation (ENSO), have also been shown to impact seabird survival often resulting in wreck events.
 Seabird wrecks caused by environmental variables appear to have increased in frequency in some areas.
 Such events highlight the impact of environmental pressures that birds are facing globally, which are now exceeding the ability of many species to cope.
 Monitoring beach-washed seabirds, including those species that migrate, can provide insights into the spatial and temporal extent of wrecks and other anomalous events."

 A substantial marine heatwave resulted in the deaths of an estimated 200,000 shearwaters that washed up from Brisbane to Hobart during the summer of 2013/2014.
-This photo of a beach in Newcastle is particularly harrowing and is a clear sign that the scale and frequency of these abnormal, climate-linked events will continue to increase if we fail to curb fossil fuel consumption
+This photo of a beach in Newcastle is particularly harrowing.

-Could these birds have died from Avian Flu (HPAI), as has been recorded for numerous other seabird species in the Northern Hemisphere South America and Antarctica over the past 2 years?
+A common question we get and a potential 2nd explanation for some of the birds' deaths: could these birds have died from Avian Flu (HPAI), as has been recorded for seabirds in the Northern Hemisphere, South America and Antarctica over the past 2 years?
 The answer to this question is not straightforward, unfortunately.
-So far, nearly 1000 Short-tailed Shearwaters and other seabird species in Australia have been tested and, thankfully, the results are all negative.
-That does not mean, however, that we are fully in the clear and we should continue to take precautions.
-Monitoring and testing is ongoing - we assure you multiple teams of exhausted (and sad) scientists are putting in some very long hours to keep on top of this as best they can.
+Hundreds of shearwaters, shorebirds, and ducks were tested in Australia in 2023, and thankfully they all tested negative (here's our paper).
+That does not mean that we are in the clear and we should absolutely take precautions.
+Monitoring and testing is ongoing (- we assure you multiple teams of exhausted (and sad) scientists (including members of the Adrift Lab team) are putting in some long hours to keep on top of this.
+Please be patient and kind.